omcljs/om/README.md

 Om allows users to represent their UIs simply as [EDN](http://github.com/edn-format/edn).
 Because ClojureScript data is immutable data, Om can always rapidly re-render the UI from the root.
-Thus Om UIs are out of the box snapshotable, and undoable and these operations have no implementation complexity and little overhead.
+Thus Om UIs are out of the box snapshotable and undoable and these operations have no implementation complexity and little overhead.